German Bundestag in Berlin

 The visa application itself usually costs 75 euros.
 Add to that the costs to have your documents translated into German, which vary depending on the document’s scope and language combination.
 Calculate your document translation fees here.

-More information
+More information & tips

 Belinda has been working with the lingoking marketing team since early 2022.
-She’s in charge of researching and writing social media posts as well as blog and website content, focusing on language and marketing.
-Her motto: “Begin each day as if it were on purpose“.
+She’s in charge of translating blogs and guides as well as writing social media posts.
+Her motto: “Begin each day as if it were on purpose”.